Discover Colombia : On screen (Cinema / TV)

 History of Colombian Cinema

 Like many Central American countries, cinema arrived very early in Colombia's history.
 As early as 1897, the first screenings of the Lumière brothers' cinematograph took place in Bogotá and Colón, while Edison's representatives distributed vitascopes and kinetoscopes throughout the country.
 The tumultuous turn of the century, marked by the Thousand Days' War, brought the nascent national production to a halt.
 Production picked up again in the 1910s, when cinemas flourished.
-In Bogotá, the Teatro Olympia - now demolished - was inaugurated in 1912, a huge 5,000-seat cinema.
+In Bogotá, the Teatro Olympia - now demolished - was inaugurated in 1912, a huge 5,000-seat theatre.
 In the early 1920s, filmmakers Alfredo del Diestro and Máximo Calvo Olmedo produced Colombia's first feature-length fiction film, soberly titled María (1922), ushering in a period of prosperity for Colombian production.
 The arrival of talking pictures, and increased competition from Mexican and Hollywood productions, complicated the industry's situation in the decades that followed, despite repeated attempts to revive the national studios.
 It was not until the early 2000s that Colombian cinema began to recover, thanks to structured and effective state support.
-Nevertheless, there are a few outstanding films from the twentieth century, including La langouste bleue (1954) co-written by Gabriel García Márquez and Enrique Grau, the Cannes award-winning documentary Notre voix de terre, mémoire et futur by Jorge Silva and Marta Rodriguez (1982) and Victor Cabrera's La stratégie de l'escargot (1993).
+Nevertheless, a number of twentieth-century films stand out, including La langouste bleue (1954), co-written by Gabriel García Márquez and Enrique Grau, the Cannes award-winning documentary Notre voix de terre, mémoire et futur by Jorge Silva and Marta Rodriguez (1982), and Victor Cabrera's La stratégie de l'escargot (1993).
 These works depict the reality of Colombian society in their day.

 Today, a new generation of filmmakers is giving Colombian cinema its letters of nobility.
-Ciro Guerra's Embrace of the Serpent (2015), inspired by indigenous shamanism, takes you into the dense forests of the Guainía and Vaupés departments, before ending on the Cerros de Mavecure.
-Documentary filmmaker Catalina Mesa will show you the many facets of the town of Jericó in her film L'envol infini des jours (2014), a luminous vision of her childhood village, protected from the wars and troubles that have marked the country's history.
+Ciro Guerra's Embrace of the Serpent (2015), inspired by indigenous shamanism, takes you into the dense forests of the departments of Guainía and Vaupés, before ending on the Cerros de Mavecure.
+Collaborating this time with Colombian producer Cristina Gallego, Ciro Guerra has directed The Birds of Passage, in 2019.
+A veritable social and historical fresco of the country, this infinitely beautiful film plunges us into a community of indigenous Wayuu caught up in drug trafficking.
+Documentary filmmaker Catalina Mesa's L'envol infini des jours (2014) reveals the thousand facets of the town of Jericó, a luminous vision of her childhood village, protected from the wars and troubles that have marked the country's history.
 Finally, Alejandro Landes delivers Monos (2019), a dystopia with the air of a dark teenage movie , shot in the heart of the Chingaza National Natural Park.
-Proof that Colombian cinema now has a bright future ahead of it.
+Proof that Colombian cinema has a bright future ahead of it.

 Colombia, star of the international cinema